Skip to Content

 Just 15 minutes outside of Lake Louise, Moraine Lake is a must-see for anybody visiting the Rocky Mountains.
 This alpine lake is postcard-perfect and it’s completely free.
 The renowned 10 Peaks provide the perfect background for this bright turquoise lake!
 These colossal mountains tower above the lake, creating a beautiful scene that has become famous all around the globe.

-You’ll find much to do and see when you arrive at Moraine Lake.
-Take a leisurely stroll along the Lakeshore Trail, hike to Consolation Lakes, or just visit the Rock Pile (for that famed vista).
+You’ll find much to do and see when you arrive here.
+There are a few amazing hikes that start from Moraine Lake, take a leisurely stroll along the Lakeshore Trail, hike to Consolation Lakes, or just visit the Rock Pile (for that famed vista).
 Whatever you do, Moraine Lake maintains its status as Canada’s most beautiful lake!

 Unfortunately, because of its beauty, Moraine Lake is one of the most visited places between Calgary and Lake Louise.
-Plus, getting to Moraine Lake can be a challenge since the access road and parking lot are closed to all personal vehicle traffic (except those with disability parking permits) in 2023.
+Plus, getting to Moraine Lake can be a challenge since the access road and parking lot are closed to all personal vehicle traffic (except those with disability parking permits) as of recent years.

 You’ll need to check into parking alternatives at Moraine Lake including public transit, shuttles, and tours.
 Most people visit by taking a shuttle either from Banff town itself or from Lake Louise.
 One of the most popular departures is the Park and Ride from Lake Louise Ski Resort.